Quasar-Admin-Templates/Quasar-Admin-Premium/README.md

+# Over 12 delighted customers are already using this.

 #  Introduction
 Quasar Admin premium is an admin template designed for starter templates.
 It comes with a variety of built-in components such as cards, stats, tables, charts, message layout, section headings, login pages, sales dashboard, maps, etc. This